MajorZiploc/django-react/README.md

 ### For making a small decent site

 - Learn about presistencing data for postgres in a container
-- Use webpack on react site so that env variables can be accessed in react code
 - Add cicd pipeline
 - Add hosting